bitrise-io/devcenter/_articles/en/reviews/notifications-guide-draft.md

    You can choose any key you want.
 The addresses should be separated by a comma.

    ![](/img/email-list-secret.png)
-6. Set the email subject, the email message and the email message if the build failed.
+6. Set the email subject, and the two potential email messages: one for a successful build, one for a failed build.
-   * You can insert environment variables to any of three.
+   * You can insert environment variables to any of the inputs (the subject and the messages).
 In the email, the values of the variables will be displayed.
    * The default messages will send the name of the app, the number of the build and whether the build succeeded or failed.
 7. Attach files if necessary: the `File attachments` input accepts a file path or an environment variable as input.